.png)

 Texas

 The Texas Franchise Tax is a privilege tax imposed on each taxable entity formed or organized in Texas or doing business in Texas.
-The tax is calculated as a percentage of a business’s margin, which most likely requires detailed input from your accountant.
-Even if your entity qualifies for “no tax due”, you need to file a Texas Franchise Tax Report.
+The tax is calculated as a percentage of a business's margin, which most likely requires detailed input from your accountant.
+Even if your entity qualifies for "no tax due," you still need to file a Public Information Report (Form 05-102) or Ownership Information Report (Form 05-167); however, the No Tax Due Report (Form 05-163) has been discontinued as of the 2024 report year.

 The state has detailed information on the applicability of the franchise tax to your legal entity and how to pay it on its website.
-Texas franchise taxes are due May 15th.
-If May 15 falls on a Saturday, Sunday or legal holiday, the next business day becomes the due date.
+Texas franchise taxes are generally due May 15, tracking the state's annual filing calendar.
+If May 15 falls on a Saturday, Sunday, or legal holiday, the next business day becomes the due date.
+Confirm against current Texas Comptroller instructions each year.

 For more guidance, you can review our detailed guide on Texas Franchise Taxes.